-When your fabrication shop bids on a job, the customer is looking for several key factors to determine whether or not your shop has what it takes to get the job done on time, and on budget.
+Your fabrication shop bids on a job.
+The customer looks for several key factors to decide which bid to go with.
+You are more likely to win the bid if you have what it takes to get the job done on time and on budget.
 When they award the contract to your shop, the value provided will be a major part of that decision.

 There’s no need to outsource to multiple vendors because the whole job is happening at your shop.
 You’re going to take their requirements they provide from engineering drawings and make something they can sell without them having to micro-manage the details.
 This will be extremely quick and easy for you if you have all the necessary machine tools to complete each part of the job.

 Having the necessary types of machine tools at your fab shop is essential to winning these big jobs.